vim89/toon4s/.github/WORKFLOWS.md

 **Solution**: Ensure tags start with `v` (e.g., `v0.1.0`, not `0.1.0`)

-### Problem: "No tag push, publishing SNAPSHOT"

-**Cause**: Workflow triggered on main branch push instead of tag push

-**Solution**: This is normal behavior.
-Only tag pushes create releases.

 ### Problem: Changelog is empty

 **Cause**: No tags exist yet, or `cliff.toml` configuration issue